-Q. How many of the mares gathered during this roundup will the BLM treat with the fertilitycontrol vaccine GonaCon-Equine?
+Q. How many of the mares gathered during this roundup will the BLM treat with the fertility-control vaccine GonaCon-Equine?

-A. The BLM will treat up to 50 mares with the fertility control vaccine GonaCon-Equine and release the mares with an equal number of stud horses.
+A. The BLM will treat up to 50 mares with the fertility control vaccine GonaCon-Equine and release them back into the Eagle HMA.
 GonaCon-Equine has an expected efficacy of about two years.